nogibjj/Individual_Project3_Kelly_Tong/README.md

 This repository is for IDS706 Individual Project 3: Databricks ETL Pipeline.

 ## Video Demo
+Video Demo can be found in : [individual project 3 demo video youtube](https://youtu.be/WgbmADD6vBk)

 ## Purpose
 This repository includes the python code for creating a Data Processing Pipeline that can operate in Databricks.